2025 award winners are listed below.

 This annual award honors an outstanding paper written by a graduate student member(s) of SALC, as determined by the Graduate Student Paper Award committee.
 The award consists of $250 presented to the winner at the SALC Business Meeting, held during the annual ASA meeting.

-Nomination Process: Papers authored or coauthored solely by students are eligible; faculty co-authorship is not allowed.
-Eligible student authors include master’s and pre-doctoral student members of the section who are currently enrolled in a graduate program, or who have graduated no earlier than December 2022.
+2025 Nomination Process: Papers authored or coauthored solely by students are eligible; faculty co-authorship is not allowed.
+Eligible student authors include master’s and pre-doctoral student members of the section who are currently enrolled in a graduate program, or who have graduated no earlier than December 2024.
 Unpublished, under review, accepted, or published papers are eligible.
-If published, the paper should have appeared within the past two calendar years (e.g., a paper nominated in 2023 may have been published anytime in 2021 or later).
+If published, the paper should have appeared within the past two calendar years (e.g., a paper nominated in 2025 may have been published anytime in 2023 or later).
 Unpublished papers should not exceed 9,000 words of text (not including references, tables, etc).

-SALC Mentoring Award
+SALC Outstanding Mentoring Award

 SALC has a rich legacy of mentoring, both of students and junior faculty.
 We want to honor this history by recognizing SALC members who have distinguished themselves as mentors in the field of aging and the life course.

-Nomination Process: Submit a nomination of a candidate by March 1, 2023.
+2024 Nomination Process: Submit a nomination of a candidate by March 1, 2025.
 The nominee’s CV should be included with the nomination materials.
 Letters of nomination should describe the nominee’s contributions to mentoring in the area of aging and the life course that warrant consideration.
 If multiple persons wish to nominate a person, we strongly encourage co-signers on a single nomination letter and for co-signers to include short specific personal descriptions of how the nominee has mentored them.
 We also urge those preparing nomination letters to indicate where co-signers are working now and to think broadly about types of mentorship and the contributions of that mentorship for promoting diversity and inclusion in the discipline and beyond.
 Specifically, letters should describe mentorship experiences over the range of the nominee’s career, including but also going beyond mentorship provided around research and for graduate students, and include specific details regarding the nominee’s mentorship.
 Nominations will be carried over for consideration for the award for two years beyond the year of the initial submission of the nomination package.